syncfusion-content/maui-docs/MAUI/Scheduler/timeline-views.md

 ## Flexible working hours

-The default values for `StartHour` and `EndHour` are `0` and `24` respectively, to show all time slots for a timeline day, timeline week, or timeline workweek view.
-You may set these properties to show only the required time periods in `TimelineViewSettings.` You can set `StartHour` and `EndHour` in time duration to show the required time duration in minutes.
+The default values for `StartHour` and `EndHour` are `0` and `24` respectively, to show all the time slots for a timeline day, timeline week, or timeline workweek view.
+You may set these properties to show only the required time periods in `TimelineViewSettings.` You can set `StartHour` and `EndHour` in the time duration to show the required time duration in minutes.

 {% tabs %}
 {% highlight xaml %}